Michelle F. Moseley Counseling

 The messages we have internalized about who we are show up in how we relate to others.
 You may find yourself conforming to others – deferring to whatever type of food your partner likes, watching movies that terrify you because you don’t want to be seen as “too scared.”
 You may find it difficult to be in relationship with yourself – to sit quietly with your own thoughts, experiences, and opinions – because those “too much” messages are so loud in your mind.
 Maybe you are even questioning who you are based on all the messages you’ve internalized since childhood.

-The “too much/ not enough” battle also shows up as fear abandonment in relationships.
-Belief that your true self does not deserve to be in relationship with someone can lead to deep feelings of fear that the person will leave you.
+The “too much / not enough” battle also shows up as fear of abandonment in relationships.
+Believing that your true self does not deserve to be in relationship (of any kind) with another person can lead to deep feelings of fear that the person will leave you.
 This can manifest as a push/pull in the relationship – acting in a way that makes your need and desire for the person known, and just as quickly acting in ways that push them away.
 All the while wrestling with your own desire to show up just as you are and be fully known and accepted.

 Sound Familiar?